Salah Sheikh Osman Mose

 Salah Sheik Osman Mose (Somali: Saalax Shiikh Cusman) (born 25 September 1957), He is the former Minister of Public Works and Reconstruction of Somalia.
 He was appointed to the position on 27 January 2015 by the now former Prime Minister Omar Abdirashid Ali Sharmarke. and unanimously approved by the Parliament of Somalia.He previously served in the MP Somali Federal Parliament in 2000/2004.

 Salah was in Afgoi, Lower Shabelle region, He grew up mostly in Merca, He also Served as Military Service in Somalia (Halane), He was Assigned as teacher to the Kurtunwarey High School in Lower Shabelle region in Somalia. he graduated From Somali National University 1985 Faculty of Agriculture, after graduating master's degree of Civil Construction Engineering in 1990. he worked C.I.C.S.E.N.E., Torino (Italy) as Platform for Construction Development of emerging nations.

 He became a Teacher and Coordinator Projects Afgoi from 1992 to 2004. he was member of the Technical Selection Committee of (TSC) the body responsible for vetting candidates nominated by traditional elders to stand as legislators in the new federal parliament of Somalia in 2012.

 Career

 Military service in Somalia

 In 1978 to 79, Salah was assigned as a teacher to the Kurtunwarey High School in Lower Shabelle region in Somalia.
 He was a teacher of Maths and Arabic at that school.

 United Nations (BIT-ILO)

-In 1980 to 1986, he was a Social Assistant at the International Centre for Advanced Technical and Vocational Training.
-He was known for being a hard-worker and socially-minded and member of the "Social life".
-He collaborated International Centre for Advanced Technical and Vocational Training of the fellows’ services section.
-His duty was to organize the training and leisure time of the participants.
-He acted with professional spirit in a difficult environment (5–6 languages and over 150 nationalities) from the entire world and was able to show international spirit and flexibility in my multivalent work.
+From 1980 to 1986, he worked as a Social Assistant at the International Centre for Advanced Technical and Vocational Training.
+According to the cited source, he worked with the fellows' services section and helped organize training and leisure activities for participants.
+The source also states that he worked in a multicultural environment involving participants from more than 150 nationalities and communicated in five to six languages.